Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 ✅ Customer retention

-By sending the right retargeting emails, you can keep your current or past customers engaged and encourage them to make further purchases with your brand.
+By sending the right retargeting emails, you can engage your current or past customers and encourage them to make further purchases with your brand.

 ✅ Staying top of mind